modelscope/data-juicer/docs/DeveloperGuide.md

 1. Add them to the appropriate section in `pyproject.toml`:
    - Core dependencies go in `[project.dependencies]`
-   - Optional dependencies go in `[project.optional-dependencies]` under the appropriate group (sci, dev, tools, etc.)
+   - Optional dependencies go in `[project.optional-dependencies]` under the appropriate group (generic, dev, audio, video, etc.)

 2. The lazy loading system will automatically handle installation when the dependencies are first used.